mjcconsulting/camelz4-prototype/certificates/README.md

     All published CRLs must be in DER format.
 MIME type: application/pkix-crl.
 [RFC 2585#section-4.2]

-    The commands below assume we have setup the appropriate AWS security groups to allow the rsync operation from the Default-PKI-CertificateAuthorityInstance (cmlue1mpkica01) Instance to the Default-PKI-Instance (cmlue1pki01) Instance, where the crt.camelz.io website is hosted, and the certificate needs to be copied as shown in the command below.
+    The commands below assume we have setup the appropriate AWS security groups to allow the rsync operation from the Default-PKI-CertificationAuthorityInstance (cmlue1mpkica01) Instance to the Default-PKI-Instance (cmlue1pki01) Instance, where the crl.camelz.io website is hosted, and the certificate needs to be copied as shown in the command below.

     Note you can't actually DO this without a lot more setup than is efficient to setup here, due to needing to run